ian-ross/old-blog/posts/2011/11/03/mathematics-and-logic-review.markdown

 Then, controversially, the liberation from intuition.
-The very striking example that Kac and Ulam use is the fact that continuous functions differentiable at at least one point form set of first category in set of continuous functions, i.e. they are infinitesimally rare!
+The very striking example that Kac and Ulam use is the fact that continuous functions differentiable at at least one point form a set of first category in set of continuous functions, i.e. they are infinitesimally rare!
 In some sense, "most" continuous functions are like the [Weierstrass function](http://en.wikipedia.org/wiki/Weierstrass_function),